lkodinsson/MARS/Basic/Talents.md

 **Requirements:** Max Resolve 11+, Trained in Charisma

-You may make a charisma check to assist another character with any skill check.
-Doing so costs 2 mana and provides an assist bonus to that skill check based on how well you roll.
+You may spend 2 mana to make a charisma check to assist another character with any skill check.
+This provides an assist bonus to that skill check based on how well you roll.
 The bonus provided is determined by the highest threshold that your roll exceeds.
 If multiple characters use Inspirational Charisma, only use the highest assist bonus provided.
 This talent can be advanced multiple times to provide a bonus to your roll, making it easier to meet the thresholds.

 ##### Table: Inspirational Charisma Steps & Cost
 | Step Cost | Total Cost | Bonus |